 Continue ReadingArdtrea / Ardtree, County Tyrone, Northern Ireland (1924)

-Spooks at the Rectory.
-Missiles flung from roof by unseen hands.
-Spooks or mischievous boys – local opinion is divided – are causing discomfort at Ardrea Rectory (near Cookstown, co.
-Tyrone), once the home of
+Police fire at a ghost – and miss.
+Mystery happenings at famous rectory.
+Spooks or mischievous boys – local opinion is divided – are causing discomfort at Ardtrea Rectory (near Cookstown, co.
+Tyrone), once the

 Continue Reading